kapusta/pzgps/README.md

     GPSD_SOCKET="/var/run/gpsd.sock"

 Then restart: `sudo /etc/init.d/gpsd restart`

 Then try `cgps -s` and you should now see real data.
 If the GPS Breakout can't see the sky then you might see `no fix` which means it can't see any satellites.
 Either go outside or put the [#pizero](https://www.raspberrypi.org/products/pi-zero/) on a window sill. 😀

+### More useful Commands for dealing with GPSD on the pizero
+* `sudo killall gpsd` - To kill gpsd
+* `sudo /etc/init.d/gpsd restart` - To elegantly restart gpsd
+* `cgps -s` - to open a terminal UI for gps data
+* `cat /dev/ttyAMA0` - See raw data from the [Adafruit Ultimate GPS Breakout](https://www.adafruit.com/product/746)

 ## GPS data via NodeJS
 Now that data is coming from the gps unit, thru `gpsd`, we can read that data from node with the help of [node-gpsd](https://github.com/eelcocramer/node-gpsd).